- Which Visa will I need?

 I already have a Visa

-If you already have a valid visa in the UK this may allow you to study or to switch to Tier 4 from within the UK.
+If you already have a valid visa in the UK this may allow you to study or to switch to a student visa from within the UK.
 When you make your application to study please provide a copy of your current visa and we will provide individual advice as to whether you can use this to study or if you are able to switch visas from within the UK.

 Examples of visas which allow study in the UK include, but are not limited to: